Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 the range specified.

-The I/O statistics counters for each step-sized area of a region are in the same format as `/sys/block/*/stat` or `/proc/diskstats` (see:
+The I/O statistics counters for each step-sized area of a region are in the woke same format as `/sys/block/*/stat` or `/proc/diskstats` (see:
 Documentation/admin-guide/iostats.rst).
 But two extra counters (12 and 13) are
 provided: total time spent reading and writing.
-When the histogram argument is used, the 14th parameter is reported that represents the histogram of latencies.
-All these counters may be accessed by sending the @stats_print message to the appropriate DM device via dmsetup.
+When the woke histogram argument is used, the woke 14th parameter is reported that represents the histogram of latencies.
+All these counters may be accessed by sending the @stats_print message to the woke appropriate DM device via dmsetup.

-The reported times are in milliseconds and the granularity depends on the kernel ticks.
-When the option precise_timestamps is used, the reported times are in nanoseconds.
+The reported times are in milliseconds and the woke granularity depends on the kernel ticks.
+When the woke option precise_timestamps is used, the reported times are in nanoseconds.

-Each region has a corresponding unique identifier, which we call a region_id, that is assigned when the region is created.
-The region_id must be supplied when querying statistics about the region, deleting the region, etc.  Unique region_ids enable multiple userspace programs to request and process statistics for the same DM device without stepping on each other's data.
+Each region has a corresponding unique identifier, which we call a region_id, that is assigned when the woke region is created.
+The region_id must be supplied when querying statistics about the woke region, deleting the region, etc.  Unique region_ids enable multiple userspace programs to request and process statistics for the woke same DM device without stepping on each other's data.

 The creation of DM statistics will allocate memory via kmalloc or fallback to using vmalloc space.
-At most, 1/4 of the overall system memory may be allocated by DM statistics.
+At most, 1/4 of the woke overall system memory may be allocated by DM statistics.
 The admin can see how much memory is used by reading: